Google Ads: Restrictions on ad content

 As of December 2010, Google AdWords decreased restrictions on sales of hard alcohol.
 It now allows ads that promote the sale of hard alcohol and liquor.
 This is an extension of a policy change that was made in December 2008, which permitted ads that promote the branding of hard alcohol and liquor.

-Some keywords, such as those related to hacking, are not allowed at all.
 From June 2007, Google banned AdWords adverts for student essay-writing services, a move which received positive feedback from universities.
-Google has a variety of specific keywords and categories that it prohibits that vary by type and by country.
+Google has a variety of specific keywords and categories that it prohibits that vary by type and country.
 For example, use of keywords for alcohol related products are prohibited in Thailand and Turkey; keywords for gambling and casinos are prohibited in Poland; keywords for abortion services are prohibited in Russia and Ukraine; and keywords for adult related services or products are prohibited worldwide as of June 2014.
-In Early 2022, Google has paused all ad sales in Russia in response to the ongoing crisis in Ukraine.

 In March 2020, at the beginning of the Coronavirus crisis, Google blocked all face masks keywords from being eligible for ad targeting as part of a policy to prevent companies from attempting to capitalize on the pandemic.

-Cost

-Every time a user conducts a search on Google, Google Ads runs an auction in real time to determine which search ads are displayed on the search results page as well as the ad's position.
-The cost of a Google Ads campaign therefore depends on a variety of factors, including the maximum amount an advertiser is willing to pay-per-click the keywords being bid on, and the quality score of the ad (based on its relevance and click frequency and ad extensions).

-Although an advanced bidding strategy can be used to automatically reach a predefined cost-per-acquisition (CPA), this should not be confused with a fixed CPA pricing model.